 - Personalisation - some models offer you additional control over the temperature and length of your brew.
 The Creatista allows you 11 different levels of milk frothing, for precise coffee-making.

 - Smartphone controls - the Expert machines can be controlled via the Nespresso app on your smartphone or tablet, using Bluetooth.

 Is Nespresso your best bet?
-If you're still not sure, compare all coffee machine types and check our Best Buy coffee machines to see which models we rate best for coffee overall.
+If you're still not sure, compare all coffee machine types and check our Best Buy coffee machines to see which models we rated top overall.